 The hypothesis of linguistic relativity assumes that language is only a reflection of the thought that gives rise to meaning.
-Language influences the mind, so the expression that language influences the speaker's way of thinking.
+Language influences the speaker's way of thinking.
 Linguistic determinism is the claim that language determines or greatly affects the way one thinks or perceives the world.
 Whorf was deeply impressed by the fact that each language emphasizes the difference in structure based on different aspects of the world as the foundation for the formation of that structure.
 He believes that the emphasis has had a considerable impact on the way speakers speak of the world.
 Whorf believes that the life of a society is built by the language traits that members of that society use[6].